Christopher Howard Wolf: Comics

 In 2008, Wolf authored a well-received installment in Josh Howard presents: Sasquatch published by Viper Comics.
 He also authored a graphic novel retelling the 1922 film Nosferatu for a modern audience and a creator-owned series titled Love Monster.

 Additionally, he wrote, illustrated, and created the webcomic Escapeman for ten years and wrote reviews for Pop Thought.
 His fan page for The Atomics by Mike Allred also appeared in Wizard Magazine.

 Wolf was named Marketing Director of Viper Comics in late 2010.
 His duties for Viper have included creating a viral marketing website for Inspector Gadget.

 Acting

-Wolf was a voice actor for the English dub of the Anime series You're Under Arrest! and appeared on episodes of Dawson's Creek, most notably as a sideburned student in an episode spoofing The Blair Witch Project.
+Wolf was a voice actor for the English dub of the Anime series You're Under Arrest!.

-Slimebeast

-Wolf runs an online horror story forum called "Slimebeast," going under the same pen name, and is known for writing the following Creepypasta stories: